bit02/selectorhangman/README.md

 This code base is a basic set up for mobile/web environment to install event sourcing ledger functionality.
 And even with such a primitive set up, the http endpoint can easily handle 1,000 transactions per second, with 100% guarantee of holding business rules.

 ## What about 1 million per second?
 In commercial products with trading, betting and payment enterprises, I have achieved 1 million transaction per second while holding all business rules intact.
-A step-by-step customization and s
+A step-by-step customization and specialization on software